Downtown Aquarium (Houston): Aquarium Adventure exhibit

 The Aquarium Adventure Exhibit in the main building consists of five main themed areas, plus the tiger habitat and interactive displays.

 The Louisiana Swamp exhibit is home to animals from the marsh and bayous of the Gulf Coast, including alligators, turtles, tarpon, spotted gar, salamanders, catfish, and bullfrogs.

 The shipwreck puts visitors inside the sunken hull of a 17th-century Spanish galleon where they can look, out to see living coral reefs and sea creatures including a giant Pacific octopus, a moray eel, clownfish, tangs, grouper, snapper, garibaldi, sea anemones and sea stars.

 The Rainforest exhibit explores the tropical rainforests of the world, and life inside their rivers.
 The exhibit features macaws, red-bellied piranha, freshwater stingrays, emerald tree boas, poison dart frogs, archerfish, arowana, and skinks.

 The Sunken Temple showcases species such as lionfish, Goliath bird-eating spider, porcupinefish, an electric eel, and a reticulated python.

 The Gulf of Mexico exhibit features an oil rig habitat theme that includes a nurse shark, snapper, redfish, tarpon, jacks, blue runner and more.

 Discovery rig features sea horses, discus, triggerfish, a dogface puffer, a chuckwalla and more.
 It also accommodates a touch screen Ocearch shark tracker.

 The White Tiger of the Maharaja Temple exhibit houses the aquarium's white tigers.
 (On September 19, 2016, Downtown Aquarium, Houston, was served with a notice for animal abuse concerning the "deplorable" living conditions of the housed tigers, which are members of an endangered species.
 This prompted the construction of an outdoor expansion to the exhibit.)

-Stingray Reef allows you to get up close and personal with the stingrays.
-For a small fee, you are able to feed the stingrays as well as touch them.
+Stingray Reef allows visitors to get up close and intertact with the stingrays.